 CAMERON HIGHLANDS – the green plantations

-Although I had to miss out this spot I have got some information from my friend Kiki, who I travelled with for a week in Malaysia!
+Although I had to miss out on this spot, I got some information from my friend Kiki, whom I travelled with for a week in Malaysia!
 It’s not so far from KL and looks truly stunning.

-She admitted that she heard great things about the tours, which are very easy to book on to, but preferred saving money and not having to follow a schedule.
+She admitted that she heard great things about the tours, which are very easy to book on, but she preferred saving money and not having to follow a schedule.

-MALACCA – another UNESCO heritage site in Malaysia, Malacca (also spelt Melaka) is famous for historical sites.
+MALACCA – another UNESCO heritage site in Malaysia, Malacca (also spelt Melaka) is famous for its historical sites.
 Plus, like George Town, enjoy the colourful buildings and street food.
-It is a 2 hour bus ride from here to Kuala Lumpur
+It is a 2-hour bus ride from here to Kuala Lumpur

 IPOH – a great stop if travelling directly from Cameron Highlands to Penang (George Town).
-I really wanted to add this highly-recommended, slightly less touristy city to my route but sadly was coming from the wrong direction.
-It has great cave temples, historical sites and limestones cliffs.
+I really wanted to add this highly-recommended, slightly less touristy city to my route, but sadly was coming from the wrong direction.
+Ipoh has impressive cave temples, historical sites and limestone cliffs.

 TIOMAN ISLAND – a more relaxed version of the Perhentian Islands, which was quite touristy.
 Tioman Island is the number one place I’d add to my 2 week Malaysia itinerary if I could do it over.
 I would LOVE to go diving here!